kalviumcommunity/AI-Secretary-Assistant/README.md

 * Modular and serverless-friendly (Vercel, Render).
 * Vector DB and function handler components scale independently.
 * Gemini/OpenAI APIs scale naturally for production usage.

+### Zero Shot Prompting

+  A zero shot prompting means giving a task of AI without providing examples or other information , it relies the pre-trained model to respond to your question

+ * Translate "What is your name ?" in Russian - Text Transformation
+ * How is the weather today in Delhi - Information Retrival
+ * Write a poem on nature - Creative Task
+ * What is the answer to 147^89 ? - Reason & Problem Solving